rpav/cl-autowrap/README.md

 * For `char*` and `unsigned char*` returns, both a lisp string and a pointer are returned as `VALUES`, so you can free the pointer if necessary.
-* A `DECLAIM` is generated with proper `FTYPE` (except for return type) and `INLINE`.
-After the function, it is declaimed back to `NOTINLINE`, so you may selectively pick which functions are inlined.
-* Compiler macros are generated for functions as well; this includes compile-time determination of enum values.

 Otherwise, the call will be like any C call; there is no other type translation.
 In my experience, all but the most trivial C functions